 South Korea is a republic consisting of 9 provinces and 8 autonomous cities (Seoul, Busan, Incheon, Daegu, Daejeon, Gwangju, Ulsan, and Sejong).
 Ruled by mayors who answer to the central government, autonomous cities effectively have the same status as provinces.
 After attaining independence from Japan in 1945 (see p.
-6 of History and Myth), South Korea endured decades of authoritarian rule before beginning a gradual and now complete transition to democracy in the late 1980s.
+6 of History and Myth), South Korea endured decades of authoritarian rule before beginning a gradual and now complete transition to democracy in the late 1980s was impeached by the National Assembly in 2016; the current President is Yoon Suk-yeol as of 2022 (see p.
+12 of History and Myth).